 One of the key advantages of pellet grills is their automation, you press a button, set a temperature and the pellet grill does the rest.
 Every pellet grill is designed to automatically start the fire with a hot rod igniter.
 However, there are two situations where you may need to manually start the fire yourself.
 Either the hot rod igniter has failed (not that uncommon) or you’re running a portable pellet grill on a limited power supply.
 So I want to discuss these two scenarios when you may need to manually ignite a pellet grill/smoker.

 Disclaimer: Hey!
-By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.
+By the way… any links on this page that lead to products on Amazon or other sites are affiliate links, and I earn a commission if you make a purchase.

-So the video above from Green Mountain Grills provides a quick guide on manual ignition of a pellet grill/smoker, but I wish to provide a bit more context/detail into the scenarios of why you might need to do a manual ignition and I what I think is the best method to do so.
+The video above from Green Mountain Grills provides a quick guide on manual ignition of a pellet grill/smoker, but I wish to provide a bit more context/detail into the scenarios of why you might need to do a manual ignition and I what I think is the best method to do so.

 When Manual Ignition of a Pellet Grill/Smoker is Required

 So the first is the most common scenario, the hot rod igniter has failed.
-For instance, you go to turn the pellet grill/smoker on and the control panel seems to be doing its normal thing, the fans going but no smoke.
+For instance, you go to turn the pellet grill/smoker on, and the control panel seems to be doing its normal thing, the fans going but no smoke.

 The second scenario when manual ignition may be required is with a portable pellet grill.
 In my article on portable power supplies for pellet grills, I discuss how the hot rod igniter uses the most power but only for a short duration of time.

 However, that means its now your responsibility to get the fire going, so let’s discuss the best way to ignite a pellet grill/smoker.

 How to Manually Ignite a Pellet Grill/Smoker

-Those things contain some pretty nasty chemicals and using them excessively can be dangerous.
-Furthermore, you put too much igniter fluid on the pellets in the firepot and it could actually burn out the pellets before the new incoming pellets from the auger are ready to feed the fire.
+Those things contain some pretty nasty chemicals, and using them excessively can be dangerous.
+Furthermore, you put too much igniter fluid on the pellets in the firepot, and it could actually burn out the pellets before the new incoming pellets from the auger are ready to feed the fire.

 - Remove The Internal Components: You need to be able to get the fire pot.
 Therefore, you will need to remove all the cooking grates, grease tray and any heat deflectors which are positioned over the pellet burn pot.